onja-org/w2_css_animation_debug/README.md

 ### Navigation Behavior Issues
 - **Links opening incorrectly**: Some navigation links are opening in new tabs when they should stay in the same window, creating a confusing user experience

 ---

+## 🛠️ Developer Tools Survival Guide

+Before diving into specific bugs, master these essential debugging techniques that will serve you throughout this lab (and your career!):

+### 🧠 The Debugging Mindset

+**Don't guess - investigate!** When something looks wrong:
+1. **Observe first**: What exactly is different from what you expect?
+2. **Form hypotheses**: What could cause this behavior?
+3. **Test systematically**: Use dev tools to confirm or reject your theories
+4. **Fix incrementally**: Change one thing at a time and test the result

+### 🔍 Essential Dev Tools Techniques

+**Elements Panel - Your CSS Detective Tool:**
+- Right-click any broken element → "Inspect Element"
+- Look for crossed-out CSS properties (they're being overridden)
+- Check if animations/transitions are applied but not working
+- Toggle CSS properties on/off to test theories
+- **Pro tip**: Hover over CSS colors to see if they're visible on the background

+**Network Panel - Understanding What's Actually Loading:**
+- Open Network tab, refresh the page
+- Filter by "CSS" to see all stylesheets loading
+- Look for 404 errors (red entries) - missing files!
+- Click file names to preview their contents
+- **Key question**: Are the files you expect actually loading?

+**Console Panel - Catching Silent Errors:**
+- Red errors often reveal broken JavaScript or missing resources
+- Yellow warnings might indicate accessibility or resource issues
+- **Pro tip**: If a form isn't working, check here for JavaScript errors

+**Animations Inspector - Making Motion Visible:**
+- Look for "Animations" panel in dev tools (might be hidden under >> button)
+- Refresh the page and watch for animation timeline bars
+- No animations showing = animation names don't match @keyframes
+- **Pro tip**: Slow down animations to see what's actually happening

+### 🕵️ Common Investigation Patterns

+**When Text Is Unreadable:**
+- Elements panel → Check the color values of text vs background
+- **Quick test**: Try changing the text color to bright red - can you see it now?
+- Look for inheritance issues - is the color coming from a parent element?

+**When Hover Effects Are Broken:**
+- Elements panel → Force hover state with ":hov" button
+- Check if :hover rules exist and aren't being overridden
+- **Quick test**: Add `background: red !important` to :hover rule - does anything change?

+**When Layouts Look Wrong:**
+- Elements panel → Box model diagram shows actual spacing
+- Look for missing grid/flexbox properties
+- Check if containers have proper structure (missing wrapper divs?)

+**When Animations Don't Work:**
+- Animation inspector → Are any animations actually running?
+- Elements panel → Check animation property names
+- Network panel → Are CSS files with @keyframes actually loading?
+- **Quick test**: Try `animation: fadeInUp 1s ease` - does the name get recognized?

+### 🎯 Pro Debugging Tips

+- **Change one thing at a time** - don't fix multiple bugs simultaneously
+- **Use bright colors for testing** - `background: red` makes problems obvious
+- **Check the Console** - many visual bugs are caused by JavaScript errors
+- **Refresh often** - CSS changes don't always update without a refresh
+- **Mobile responsive issues** - use device toolbar to test different screen sizes

+---